syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 ![](SfDataGrid_images/AddingColors.png)

-### Changing Selection Background and Foreground Color
+### Changing selection background and foreground Color

-SfDataGrid allows to change the selection background and foreground color by returning the required color in the `GetSelectionBackgroundColor` and `GetSelectionForegroundColor` overrides in the your custom style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.DataGridStyle.html), and assigned it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.
-Refer the below code example to apply selection background and foreground color.
+The SfDataGrid allows you to change the selection background and foreground color by returning the required color in the `GetSelectionBackgroundColor` and `GetSelectionForegroundColor` properties overrides in the custom style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.DataGridStyle.html), and assign it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.

 {% tabs %}
 {% highlight c# %}